Clean The LibraryShelf finder & guide · unofficial

 Four players on one floor is chaos.
 Four players across two floors is a machine.

-Floor 1 holds 14 zones (1A through 1N) and Floor 2 holds 17 (2A through 2Q).
-Until the second floor unlocks, four people share one space, so split it down the middle: one pair on 1A-1G, the other on 1H-1N, each with its own hub pile.
-The second the upper floor opens, switch to a pair per floor.
+Floor 1 holds 10 sections (1A through 1J) and Floor 2 holds 6 (2A through 2F).
+While everyone is still on one floor, four people share one space, so split it down the middle: one pair on 1A-1E, the other on 1F-1J, each with its own hub pile.
+Once the upper floor is in play, switch to a pair per floor.
 That one rule, never carry a book across the stairs, removes most of the wasted travel in a four-player run.
-Lock your buy order first on the upgrade order guide so the couriers have carry keys before the split matters, and check the keys priority guide if you are deciding who takes which key.
 New to the game?
-The how to play walkthrough covers the basic pickup-to-shelf loop first.
+The how to play walkthrough covers the basic pickup-to-shelf loop first, and the book list is what the sorters should have open.

 Best squad size, compared